httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 its prioritization process.
 No guidance is provided for merging priorities; this is left as an implementation decision.

-Absence of a priority parameter in an HTTP response indicates the server's disinterest in changing the client-provided value.
+The absence of a priority parameter in an HTTP response indicates the server's disinterest in changing the client-provided value.
 This is different from the request header field, in which omission of a priority parameter implies the use of their default values (see {{parameters}}).